What is FDA’s Role Related to ClinicalTrials.gov?

 - Humanitarian Device Exemption (HDE)

-- 510(k) submissions that refers to, relates to, or includes information on a clinical trial
+- 510(k) submissions that refer to, relate to, or include information on a clinical trial

 In addition, FDA has issued guidance related to Form FDA 3674.